Joseba Garmendia: Club career

 Garmendia was born in Basauri, Biscay.
 A product of Athletic Bilbao's famed youth system, he made his first-team debut in 2006–07's first matchday, a 1–1 local derby against Real Sociedad.

-During his three-season spell with the Basques, Garmendia never appeared in more than 18 La Liga matches.
+During his three-season spell with the Basques, Garmendia never appeared in more than 18 La Liga matches, totalling 51 overall.
 He scored his first goal in the competition on 10 December 2006, helping to a 4–2 home win over Recreativo de Huelva.

-In late July 2009, Garmendia bought out the remaining year of his contract and moved to Segunda División club CD Numancia in a 2+1 deal – former Athletic teammate Iñigo Vélez also made the move.
+In late July 2009, Garmendia bought out the remaining year of his contract and moved to Segunda División club CD Numancia in a 2+1 deal; his former Athletic teammate Iñigo Vélez also made the move.
 He continued competing at that level the following years, with Girona FC and CD Mirandés, suffering an anterior cruciate ligament injury whilst at the service of the former that sidelined him for several months.

-On 1 September 2014, Garmendia joined Real Murcia, recently relegated to the Segunda División B. He continued playing in the lower leagues until his retirement, which was confirmed in May 2022 at the age of 36.
+On 1 September 2014, Garmendia joined Real Murcia CF, recently relegated to the Segunda División B. He continued playing in the lower leagues until his retirement, which was confirmed in May 2022 at the age of 36.